 December – Giant Tortoise eggs begin to hatch.
 Great Frigate birds at Genovesa.

 Absolutely!
 Wildlife-watching opportunities are fun and educational experiences for the whole family to share.
+Land-based stays (staying in a hotel or lodge) offer more flexibility than taking a cruise if your children are young or mixed ages.
+You can consider choosing one hotel or combining a stay on Isabela and Santa Cruz islands and enjoy a variety of day excursions to suit all the family.
 If you’re set on doing a cruise, we’d recommend signing up for a family departure if you have young children, unless you’re chartering a small vessel (12-16 passengers).
 We recommend organizing a family-departure well in advance (6-12 months), especially if travelling over peak periods like Christmas and Easter holidays.
 Certain cruises have a minimum age requirement (e.g. 6yrs and over) and some are less-family friendly; it’s also worth keeping in mind cruises have fixed itineraries and activities.
-With this in mind, land-based stays offer more flexibility if your children are young or mixed ages: you can combine a stay on Isabela and Santa Cruz islands and enjoy a variety of day excursions to suit all the family.

 Absolutely.
 Diving can be enjoyed by experienced divers with a PADI or similar license, having completed at least 10 dives (though more is recommended to cope with currents etc).
 The options are to take a diving-specific cruise (as opposed to naturalist cruise), or stay in a property on an island like Santa Cruz or Isabela and take diving day trips from there.
 If your family or group is made up of both divers and some non-divers, you should base yourself on land, so that the group can divide for diving/non-diving activities.
 Diving cruises cater only to divers, only with short naturalist visits on the first and last day.
 The diving sites near the small islands by Santa Cruz and Isabela are easily reached by motorboat from Puerto Villamil, where several hotels are located.